VOLTTRON/volttron/docs/source/platform-features/web-api/introduction.rst

 -------------------

-Endpoints which are currently provided by the API are describe in detail in the following sections:
+Endpoints which are currently provided by the API are described in detail in the following sections:

 - `Authentication <authentication-endpoints.html>`_